ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

-The identification of a specific Provisioning Domain (PvD) is defined to be implementation- and system-specific, since there is not a portable standard format for a PvD identitfier.
+The identification of a specific Provisioning Domain (PvD) is defined to be implementation- and system-specific, since there is not a portable standard format for a PvD identifier.
 For example, this identifier may be a string name or an integer.
 As with requiring specific interfaces, requiring a specific PvD strictly limits path selection.